 How to sous vide at home?

-Before you launch into acquiring the best sous vide machine for home, I recommend you take a minute to think about what you want to use it for.
+Before you launch into acquiring the best sous vide machine for home, stop and think.
+Think about what you want to use it for.

 Most people think of steak first.
 Sure, steak is probably the best food to see professional cooking results from sous vide, but open your mind to all possibilities.